 Pricing plays a critical role in achieving your goals.
-The aim is to lower your costs and maximise your sales.
+The aim is to lower your costs and maximize your sales.
 However, care should be taken that in a bid to cut costs you are not compromising the quality of the product or service.

 Some of the issues that customers consider before placing a value on your products or services are:

 Functional attributes: This include things like size, colour or credit terms.
 For example, one consumer might prefer a black suit to a brown suit.

 One consumer might prefer an iPhone 3G to a simple Nokia phone because of its functions and mobile apps whereas the other customer might prefer the simple Nokia phone because it is easy to use and also intends to use the phone for calls and messages only.

-• Emotional benefits: This looks at the feelings stirred up in customers after buying your product or service.
+Emotional benefits: This looks at the feelings stirred up in customers after buying your product or service.
 The quality and reputation of your brand and also social responsibility play an important role in stirring feelings in customers.

 For example, one customer will be willing to pay £1500 for a pair of Dolce & Gabbana suit because it gives them the look they have always aspired, whereas the other customer will not mind wearing a cheap £100 suit from an unknown manufacturer.